 Description

-Street lamp known as a Richardson Candle, designed exclusively for Cambridge City by Sir Albert Richardson in 1957, and manufactured by the REVO electrical company.
-The street lamp comprises a vertical, tubular lantern of translucent glass, containing fluorescent tubes.
-The lantern has a simple cast-iron capping and base, and is mounted on a slim, fluted column of bronze coloured cast-iron.
+The Richardson Candle street lamp, located on the south-east corner of Silver Street, was designed specifically for Cambridge City by Sir Albert Richardson in 1957 and manufactured by the REVO electrical company.
+This street lamp features a vertical, tubular lantern made of translucent glass, which houses fluorescent tubes.
+The lantern is topped and based with simple cast-iron elements and is mounted on a slim, fluted column made of bronze-coloured cast-iron.

-The lamp is located outside the north elevation of the Grade II listed Pitt Building designed in 1831 by Edward Blore, and directly in front of a pair of K6 telephone kiosks (Grade II listed).
+The lamp is positioned outside the north elevation of the Grade II listed Pitt Building, which was designed by Edward Blore in 1831, and is directly in front of a pair of Grade II listed K6 telephone kiosks.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.